 At the beginning of the decade, I had just started to form friendships with friends that I had met in Madison who were also new moms.
 By the end of the decade, I had made many new friends after relocating - many of whom are very dear to me.
 I let go of friendships that were difficult.
 I used to occasionally make phone calls to catch up with people, and now it is all done via text message and Messenger - constantly in contact with the people I care about.

-At the start of this decade I barely had a smart phone, and now I have 11 Alexa devices in my house.
+At the start of this decade, I barely had a smartphone, and now I have 11 Alexa devices in my house.
 An iPod used to be my music source, and now those are obsolete but we also have added a record player to our home.
-At the beginning of the decade, I had Facebook, and by the end of the decade I also have Instagram, Twitter, and Snapchat.
+At the beginning of the decade, I had Facebook, and by the end of the decade, I also have Instagram, Twitter, and Snapchat.
 I used to watch live tv and listen to the radio with commercials.
-Now I only consume media “on demand” and ad-free.
-I remember that I used to like shopping – browsing – in my “spare time” but now I do a majority of shopping from my phone and have everything from meals to toilet paper delivered.
+Now I only consume media "on demand" and ad-free.
+I remember that I used to like shopping - browsing - in my "spare time" but now I do the majority of shopping from my phone and have everything from meals to toilet paper delivered.